 Do Wrong Answers Count Against You on the ACT?

 In the test itself, remember to answer every question.
 You won’t lose points for incorrect answers.
 You have probably already heard something like, “There is no penalty for guessing on the ACT.”
-What does it mean when there is no penalty for guessing?
+What does this mean?
 Well, in other tests, guessing an answer incorrectly can deduct points from your overall score.
 The way the ACT is scored, each question you answer correctly will add points to your score.
 Questions you answered incorrectly will neither add points nor deduct them.
-In other words, ACT scores are accumulated only by getting correct answers.
+In other words, there is no guessing penalty if you are stuck on a question; ACT scores are accumulated only by getting correct answers.

 You only have a limited time to answer each question, and the clock is ticking.
 If you reach a question and you just can’t work it out, mark that question and move on to the next one.
 Once you work your way to the end of the test, if you still have time, go back to the questions that you skipped.
 Even if you can’t figure out these questions in the end, never leave them blank.
 Choose one letter to use for your guess questions.
 That way, if you answer each guess question with the letter C, the odds are in your favor that a certain fraction of them will be right.